kct2020/goutpal-com-skeleventy/site/blog/uric-acid-test/index.md

   <figcaption>{{ image_alt }}</figcaption>
 </figure>
 <h2 id="next">Your {{ title }}</h2>
 By browsing articles listed above, you should learn your uric acid test requirements.
 In order to discuss them with your doctor.
 And create a lifetime plan for monitoring your uric acid levels.
-But if you still have unanswered concerns, just search <a href="{{ site.searchurl }}">search for more uric acid test information</a>.
+But if you still have unanswered concerns, just <a href="{{ site.searchurl }}">search for more uric acid test information</a>.
 <hr>
 Leave {{ title }} to return to the <a href="/blog/gout-progression/">Gout Progression Phases Index</a>.